 Network configurations may help improve care quality while reducing costs

-More employers are considering tiered networks to promote physician quality and cost savings while retaining a broad range of choices
+More employers are considering tiered networks that promote quality care and cost savings while retaining a broad range of choices.

-Nearly three-quarters of employers intend to adopt and expand different types of health care delivery models, such as high-performance narrow networks and Centers of Excellence (COEs), over the next three years, according to the 2020 Willis Towers Watson Health Care Delivery Survey.1
+In fact, nearly three-quarters of employers intend to adopt and expand different types of health care delivery models, such as high-performance networks and Centers of Excellence (COEs), over the next 3 years, according to the 2020 Willis Towers Watson Health Care Delivery Survey.2

-Employers have not aggressively leveraged network strategies that limit provider availability in the past, in part due to concerns of how employees would respond to the changes or reductions in their health plan’s provider networks.2 While employees generally value broader networks, more and more employees are looking to better manage their health care dollar.
-For example, employees reported that cost (36%) has overtaken the choice of providers (20%) as the main reason they chose their health plan.3
+Employers have not aggressively leveraged network strategies that limit provider availability in the past, in part due to concerns of how employees would respond to the changes or reductions in their health plan’s provider networks.3 While employees generally value broader networks, more and more employees are looking to better manage their health care dollar, especially given heightened economic pressures.
+For example, employees reported that cost (36%) has overtaken the choice of providers (20%) as the main reason they chose their health plan.4

 To help meet the needs of employees and their families, carriers are offering employers benefit designs and network configurations that focus on providers and systems that deliver proven quality and efficiency.
 These evolved network strategies are designed to:

 3 key takeaways on network configurations

 1. Unlike narrow networks, in which members are given a limited number of provider choices, tiered networks offer a broad range of choices

 2. Tiered networks help employees make better choices by making it advantageous for them to choose providers associated with better results and lower costs